Villanova-AI/villanova_developers/docs/villanova09/docs/curate/uninstall-flow.md

 3. Click `Uninstall`.
 4. An initial check is done to verify that components are not in use outside of the bundle.
 A pop-up window will list the components with external references that must be cleared manually, and then the uninstall process may resume.
 5. When the `Uninstall` is confirmed, a progress bar shows the following removal process:
-    - Bundle resources are deleted from the Entando App Engine
+    - Bundle resources are deleted from the Villanova App Engine
-    - Components included in the bundle are removed from the Entando App Engine
+    - Components included in the bundle are removed from the Villanova App Engine
     - Microservices are unlinked
 6. To remove the bundle from the Local Hub catalog, click the `Undeploy` button.